AyeCode/invoicing/readme.txt

 = 2.4.8 =
 * Ability to set payment gateway when creating an invoice - ADDED
 * Ability to clear selected pages - ADDED
+* Cancelling a subscription does not cancel it in Stripe - FIXED

 = 2.4.7 =
 * Preserve newlines in invoice / quote descriptions - ADDED